tsgates/arch-wiki-markdown/wiki/Backlight.md

 graphics (e.g. Nvidia-optimus/Radeon with intel (i915)) and some
-examples with this problem in notebooks such as Dell Studio, Dell XPS 14/15/17 and some Lenovo series, Kamal Mostafa kernel developer make patches for solved this issue included after 3.1 kernel version.
+examples with this problem in notebooks such as Dell Studio, Dell XPS 14/15/17 and some Lenovo series, Kamal Mostafa kernel developer make patches for solved this problem included after 3.1 kernel version.
+Additionally, on Nvidia-optimus laptops, the kernel parameter nomodeset can interfere with the ability to adjust the backlight.
 You can try adding the following kernel parameters in your bootloader(grub, syslinux...) to adjust ACPI model:

+    video.use_native_backlight=1

+Note:This kernel setting was added in Linux 3.13.

+or

     acpi_osi=Linux acpi_backlight=vendor